PritK99/Data-Watchdog/README.md

 2. PII Detection: Detects personal data using machine learning and other techniques.

-3. Risk Assessment: Calculates a risk score based on the type and volume of detected PII.
+3. Risk Assessment: Calculates a risk score based on the type of detected PII.

 4. Data Visualization: Shows the analytics associated with detect PII.